wesleylcai/public_notebook/statistical_learning.md

         1. ![f11]
         2. ![f12]
         3. ![f13]
-1. Step 1: Initialize model with constant value:
+1. Step 1: Initialize model with constant value: ![f14]
+    1. L(y, gamma) is loss function
+    2. Gamma: predicted value
+    3. Summation: add up all loss values
+    4. argmin_gamma: find **predicted value** that minimizes sum of loss function
+        1. This is accomplished by taking partial derivative of loss function with respect to **predicted value** and setting = 0

 ## Elements of Statistical Learning